Is Sleep Dentistry Safe and What are Sedation Dentistry Complications?

 - Under Sedation with Oral Sedatives and Nitrous Oxide.
-Sleep Dentistry cannot be safely and predictively achieved with Oral Sedatives and gas.
-IV Sleep Sedative Drugs can be administered quickly and adjustments can be made up or down to the level of Sedation (since there is an IV in place).
+Sleep dentistry cannot always be safely and predictively achieved with oral sedatives and gas.
+Intravenous drugs can be administered quickly and adjustments can be made up or down to the desired level of sedation (since there is an IV in place).
 IV drugs are also stronger in addition to being more safe.
-In the event of a Sedation Emergency, most IV Sedation Drugs can be reversed to bring the patient back.
-Patient with high dental anxiety, long procedures, difficulty getting numb and gag reflexes should be sedated with Full Sedation IV Sleep Dentistry.
+In the event of a complication, most IV sedative drugs can be reversed to bring the patient back.
+Patient with high dental anxiety, long procedures, difficulty getting numb and gag reflexes should be sedated with a full IV sedation technique.

 Patients who remain calm and comfortable during their dental appointment, also experience less pain and swelling after their procedures.
 They may even experience better outcomes where healing is of great importance as in for example sedation for dental implants.